planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Navigate to the Layer Importer.
 This is accessible in the GeoServer web interface by clicking on the Import Data link on the left side of the page.

-On the next page, in the section titled Choose a data source to import from, select Shapefiles if it isn’t already selected.
+On the next page, in the section titled Choose a data source to import from, select Shapefiles if it isn't already selected.

 In the section titled Configure the data source, type in the full path to the data, or click the Browse... button to navigate to the directory.
 The path may look something like: